NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/Irritating Seedpod (Greater).md

 * * *

-When you crack open this soft, spongy seedpod, you can use it as a catalyst when casting a [[Spells/Mist|Mist]] spell.
+When you crack open this soft, spongy seedpod, you can use it as a catalyst when casting a [[Mist|Mist]] spell.
 When you do, irritating pollen fills the area for the spell's duration.
 Creatures in the area must attempt a DC 24 Fortitude check saving throw to avoid sneezing uncontrollably.
 On a failed save, the creature becomes [[Conditions/Slowed|Slowed 1]] for 3 rounds.
 A creature that succeeds at this saving throw becomes temporarily immune to the irritating seedpod's pollen for 10 minutes.

 *Source: Pathfinder #203: Shepherd of Decay*
 *ORC*